difflog-project/bingo/README.md

    `named-cons-all.txt.cep` and `new-rule-prob.txt`.
 These files contain versions of `named-cons-all.txt.pruned` with various semantics preserving optimizations applied.

-   We will explain the operation of the `build-bnet.sh` scripts later in this README file.

 2. **Running the Bingo Interaction Loop (`driver.py`):** We are now ready to run the main Bingo interaction loop.
 Run the command:
    ```